slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.' -- Robert Greene*

 > *'You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.'*
 > *'Social inadequacy AKA creepiness is based on unpredictability.
-Staring isn’t staring if you’re smiling.
-Or if you say hi.'*
+Staring isn’t staring if you’re smiling or if you say hi.'*

 How to network?
 [Listen](chapter_2_groups.md#on-communication) to people, [infer](chapter_3_action.md#on-analysis) their goals and help them.
 Be useful, not important.
 It’s not about you, it’s about the impact you have on others and the legacy that you leave.

 > *'You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.' -- Dale Carnegie*

 How to prepare an elevator pitch?
-The story we tell about ourselves is dangerous: our self-mythology will seduce us.
-Choose truth.
+Choose truth or our self-mythology will seduce us.

+> *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 > *'When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
-So a bio becomes a highlight reel of pedigree and accomplishments.'
-'Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
+So a bio becomes a highlight reel of pedigree and accomplishments.
+Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till i wasn’t», or any one of the familiar narratives we’ve heard from our heroes.'*

-> *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 <!--
 intro: //clay hebert